 What is the difference between ‘Certified’ and ‘Foundation’?

-Producing a single vine, fruit tree or hop (plant) that is tested and free of a long list of pathogens (viruses and bacteria) that degrade the quality and quantity of production is a very time and resource consuming process.
+Producing a single vine, fruit tree or hop (plant) that is tested and free of a long list of pathogens (viruses and virus-like organisms) that degrade the quality and quantity of production is a very time and resource consuming process.
 It is too expensive to produce acres of plants with material that has been tested to this standard.
 To make disease control practical, a plant of each clone is subjected to the complete pathogen elimination and testing procedure.
 These plants are called ‘Foundation’ plants.
 They are then propagated by nurseries following a protocol defined by each state to minimize re-infection.
 The plants produced this way are called ‘Certified’ plants.

 How does a plant become ‘Certified’?